Handles¶

 Before I read of an issue with systemd I had some

-preconceived notions about PATH_MAX
+preconceived notions about PATH_MAX.

 I still do, but hopefully fewer incorrect ones.
 If I understand

-things correctly then PATH_MAX
+things correctly then PATH_MAX is a (glibc?)

 constraint on user-supplied pathnames (as distinct from filenames